 Last year a woman in rural Pinal County, Ariz., saw what she believed was a mistreated horse.
 So she approached the horse, haltered him, removed him from his pasture, and brought him to an equine rescue near Tuscon.
-After the horse’s removal, the woman reported the incident to the Arizona Department of Agriculture.
-During their investigation, agricultural agents found that the horse was residing on leased property and that his owner was providing him with adequate water and forage.

 While this horse had a happy ending, the woman who attempted to rescue him risked multiple criminal charges, including theft and trespassing.
 This is why it’s crucial for well-meaning observers to know how to recognize possible animal cruelty and how to report it to the proper authorities.